Slamy/Wiki_MiSTer/Input-devices.md

 ### Auto fire
 Any defined button (except d-pad) supports **auto fire** feature.
 To activate auto fire, press and keep desired button and then quickly press the button defined as "BUTTON OSD"(for joystick) or "KBD TOGGLE"(for keyboard).
 To deactivate auto fire, repeat the the same procedure.

-Auto fire has 4 speeds.
+Auto fire provides 50ms-1000ms rates.
 To choose the speed, press and keep one of direction on d-pad and then quickly press the button defined as "BUTTON OSD"(for joystick) or "KBD TOGGLE"(for keyboard).

 ### Mouse emulation
 Joystick can emulate mouse if required button **"Mouse Emu"** has been defined in default joystick definition (Menu core).